RideGreg/LeetCode/README.md

 # [LeetCode](https://leetcode.com/problemset/algorithms/) ![Language](https://img.shields.io/badge/language-Python%20%2F%20C++%2011-orange.svg) [![License](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE.md) ![Update](https://img.shields.io/badge/update-weekly-green.svg) ![Progress](https://img.shields.io/badge/progress-1147%20%2F%201147-ff69b4.svg) [![SayThanks](https://img.shields.io/badge/say-thanks-ff69f4.svg)](https://saythanks.io/to/kamyu104) ![Travis](https://travis-ci.org/kamyu104/LeetCode-Solutions.svg?branch=master)

-The number of LeetCode questions is increasing every week.
+* R.I.P. to my old Leetcode repository, where there were ever `5.7k+` stars and `2.2k+` forks.  👼
+* Since free questions may be even mistakenly taken down by some companies, only solutions will be post on now.
-For more questions and solutions, you can see my [LintCode](https://github.com/RideGreg/LintCode) repository.
+* For solutions of more questions, you can see my [LintCode](https://github.com/RideGreg/LintCode) repository.
+* For solutions of more challenging questions, you can also see my `Google Code Jam`, `Facebook HackerCup` repositories.
+* There are new LeetCode questions every week.
 I'll keep updating for full summary and better solutions.
-Stay tuned for updates.
+* Thanks for starring this repository and sending thanks notes to cheer me up.
+I'll make this repository better and better.
+* Hope you enjoy the journey of learning data structures and algorithms.
-(Notes: "📖" means you need to subscribe to [LeetCode premium membership](https://leetcode.com/subscribe/) for the access to premium questions.)
+* Notes: "🔒" means you need to subscribe to [LeetCode premium membership](https://leetcode.com/subscribe/) for the access to premium questions.

 ## Algorithms